roybarkan2020/AbsGenome/Scaffolding (with Omni-C).md

-# Hi-C analysis (Omni-C approach, code based on workflow from https://omni-c.readthedocs.io/en/latest/index.html)
+# Hi-C analysis

+The following provides the steps used for Scaffolding the abalone genome using Omni-C data.
+**Omni-C approach**, code for the analysis and Hi-C maps is based on workflow from [Omni-C’s documentation - Dovetail Genomics](https://omni-c.readthedocs.io/en/latest/index.html).
+The scaffolding was done using [YaHS](https://github.com/c-zhou/yahs)

 ## Download Omni-C scripts